bbauska/LFS170x/readme.md

 Finally, Hyperledger supports zero knowledge proof, where a prover can demonstrate possession of some data without revealing the data itself.
 These different levels of privacy and anonymity protection gives users a higher degree of configurability on the Hyperledger Fabric blockchain.

-Finally, Corda allows users to perform transactions either as a party or an anonymous party on their blockchain.
+Finally, Corda allows users to perform transactions either as a party or an anonymous party on their blockchain.<b/>
-An anonymous party has the same level of anonymity protection as a basic blockchain, relying on the fact that public keys cannot be tied directly to real-world identities.
+An anonymous party has the same level of anonymity protection as a basic blockchain, relying on the fact that public keys cannot be tied directly to real-world identities.<b/>
 A party on the Corda blockchain reveals the real-world identity of the user which intentionally sacrifices anonymity for identity validation.

 #### Advanced Blockchain Anonymity Techniques
 The following are only some of the mechanisms developed and implemented in various blockchains:
-  * Zero-knowledge proofs
+   * Zero-knowledge proofs<b/>
 Zero-knowledge proofs use cryptographic algorithms to allow a user to prove knowledge of a secret without revealing the secret.
 A prover proves knowledge of a secret without revealing it.
 New technology referred to as SNARK (Succinct Non-interactive - ARgument of Knowledge) are fine tuning privacy issues on blockchains.
-  * Stealth addresses
+   * Stealth addresses<b/>
 Stealth addresses involve using one-time addresses to perform transactions on a blockchain.
 A stealth address is just a one-time address that makes it impossible to link a transaction to a known account.
 This prevents the data mining attacks on privacy that we discussed earlier.
-  * Ring signatures
+   * Ring signatures<b/>
 We mentioned previously that transactions are digitally signed.
 With ring signatures, all that can be determined from a transaction is that a member of a group signed it, but not the particular member.
-  * CoinJoin
+   * CoinJoin<b/>
 The ability to see who is performing transactions with whom is dangerous to user privacy and anonymity.
 Protocols like CoinJoin mix several transactions together so that it is difficult to pair senders with recipients.
-  •	Confidential transactions
+   •	Confidential transactions<b/>
 Confidential transactions take advantage of homomorphic encryption, which makes it possible to perform mathematical operations on encrypted data.
 This means that the data contained in a transaction can be hidden from the public, while still allowing the network to verify that the transaction is valid.

-Specific Anonymity Implementations
+### Specific Anonymity Implementations
-  •	Ethereum
+   * Ethereum<b/>
 Ethereum is working on improving the zero-knowledge proofs, mixing and DAPPS (applications developed to improve anonymity) to strengthen privacy.
 Also ConsenSys, the Enterprise Solutions builder for Ethereum introduced QUORUM, a fork of the Ethereum blockchain which enables users to benefit from the public Ethereum blockchain while enjoying features from a private network.
-Developed by JPMorgan, it is a permissioned implementation.
+Developed by JPMorgan, it is a permissioned implementation.<b/>
-  •	Hyperledger
+   * Hyperledger<b/>
     - Channels: Subsections of the blockchain that make transactions visible only to members.
     - Private transactions: Hashes of private data are stored to publicly verify it on the blockchain.
-    - Zero-knowledge technology: One can demonstrate knowledge of a secret without revealing the secret itself.
+    - Zero-knowledge technology: One can demonstrate knowledge of a secret without revealing the secret itself.<b/>
-  •	Hyperledger Besu
+   * Hyperledger Besu<b/>

 Besu is an Ethereum client that runs on the Ethereum public network, private networks, and test networks such as Rinkeby, Ropsten, and Görli.
-Hyperledger Besu includes several consensus algorithms including PoW, PoA, and IBFT, and has comprehensive permissioning schemes designed specifically for uses in a consortium environment.
+Hyperledger Besu includes several consensus algorithms including PoW, PoA, and IBFT, and has comprehensive permissioning schemes designed specifically for uses in a consortium environment.<b/>
-  •	Corda
+   * Corda<b/>
 Parties on the Corda Network can be represented in one of two ways:
       - Party: A public key and name.
       - Anonymous party: Only a public key.

-Trust in Blockchains
+### Trust in Blockchains
 Just as there are benefits with blockchain technology, there are also some challenges.
 Blockchain is a culmination of technologies that have been blended to provide a trustless platform.
 Expect some challenges and use case justifications taking the old line of business apps to the blockchain.

-Let's recap the features of a blockchain that establishes trust:
+Let's recap the features of a blockchain that establishes trust:<b/>

-  •	Blockchain technology is about storing some kind of data (which are transactions in regards to the Bitcoin blockchain).
+   * Blockchain technology is about storing some kind of data (which are transactions in regards to the Bitcoin blockchain).
-  •	Blockchain is essentially transferring trust from an intermediary to technology.
+   * Blockchain is essentially transferring trust from an intermediary to technology.
-  •	Storing data in the blockchain is through cryptographic functions.
+   * Storing data in the blockchain is through cryptographic functions.
-  •	Private key/public key.
+   * Private key/public key.
-  •	Collaboration through consensus.
+   * Collaboration through consensus.

-#### Establishing Trust in Blockchains
+### Establishing Trust in Blockchains
 All transaction data on a chained block is assumed to be trustworthy.

 The users base this trust on the fact that:
   1. This data has not been tampered with.
   2. The blockchain is immutable.

-#### What Do Blockchains Really Do?
+### What Do Blockchains Really Do?
 Blockchains minimize the amount of trust required from any single actor in the system.
 They do this by distributing trust among different actors in the blockchain as defined by the consensus protocols.

 Blockchains have a shared ledger that gives us the absolute truth of the state of the system.
 It uses mathematics, economics, and game theory to incentivize all parties in the system to reach a “consensus” (i.e. coming to an agreement on a single state of the ledger).

-  * Consensus algorithms
+  * Consensus algorithms<b/>
 The blockchain is based on a consensus algorithm where all nodes agree that the transaction is valid.
-  * Financial transparency
+  * Financial transparency<b/>
 Financial transparency can reduce the need for intermediaries.
-  * Smart contracts
+  * Smart contracts<b/>
 Smart contracts reduce the need for accountants, lawyers, bankers, etc., as computer code can replace some basic functions.
 Trust shifts to technology.
-  * Trust in technology
+  * Trust in technology<b/>
 Trustless blockchains is a transfer of trust to technology from organizations, governments and corporations.
-  * Confidential transactions
+  * Confidential transactions<b/>
 Privacy techniques mask details of transactions while still proving they occurred.
-  * Decentralized ledger
+  * Decentralized ledger<b/>
 The ledger acts as a trust broker when two parties who don’t trust each other want to interact.
-  * Transparent code
+  * Transparent code<b/>
 Most blockchains are built on open-source software that is transparent, community-driven code that is open for comment.

 ### <a id="ch4-5"></a>4.5 Chapter Summary